zman51500/Zander_res/README.md

 This repository is a compilation of my academic work from both my master's and undergraduate programs.
 It serves as a personal archive of projects, assignments, and research completed throughout my studies.
 The content reflects a range of topics and skills developed during my educational journey.

-This repo also contains source code for the R package I assisted in developing, SpectralCIMixed, for more info on this, see (https://cran.r-project.org/web/packages/SpectralClMixed/index.html).
+This repo also contains source code for the R package I assisted in developing, SpectralCIMixed, for more info on this, see https://cran.r-project.org/web/packages/SpectralClMixed/index.html.

+For my most recent project, see https://github.com/zman51500/GCUProj

+- The access link to the deployed app is https://zman51500-gcuproj-strat1strat-prediction-bu8jhu.streamlit.app/

 ## Contents